Lesson 1: SEO Copywriting Explained

 business that is “evergreen.

-You’re pumped, so you log onto your favorite search engine, (eg, Google, Yahoo!
-MSN, etc.) and type in the keywords "foreclosure cleaning business" or "foreclosure cleaning" or "foreclosure cleanup" or some other relevant keyword phrase.
+You’re pumped, so you log onto your favorite search engine, (eg, Google) and type in the keywords "foreclosure cleaning business" or "foreclosure cleaning" or "foreclosure cleanup" or some other relevant keyword phrase.

 How Businesses Get to the Top of Search Engine Results